Archibald Cox: White House ultimatum

 Cox did not hear from Richardson the rest of Tuesday or Wednesday.
 There was much disagreement in the Special Prosecutor's office whether Cox should accept the proposal at all.
 Much of the concern had to do with Senator Stennis, a Nixon supporter, but more importantly a frail, partially deaf 72-year-old who only recently had recovered from a near fatal gunshot wound in a mugging in January.
 Cox was worried that rejecting a deal would risk obtaining anything from the White House.
 James Neal cautioned that if he rejected a compromise a large part of the country might accuse him of acting like a "super-president" without any checks.
 Doyle had the opposite concern: if Cox accepted less than the tapes, which the court ordered turned over, he might be seen as part of the cover-up.
 James Neal had a suggestion to minimize the Stennis problem—have him appointed by the court as one of several special masters.
 In that way he could obtain assistance in a publicly regulated manner.
 In the midst of the internal debate word came in the afternoon of Wednesday, October 17, that Judge Sirica dismissed the suit of the Senate Watergate Committee against Nixon seeking the tapes.
 Sirica ruled that the court lacked subject matter jurisdiction.
 It left the Special Prosecutor as the only means by which the tapes could be made public.
 Pressure on Cox to seek the material increased, while the White House was left with only one avenue to block it and so had added incentive to pressure Richardson to get Cox either to compromise or resign.

 At 5:00 p.m.
 Richardson hand-delivered to Cox a draft entitled "A Proposal", which contained the Buzhardt comments.
 He called Cox at 6:00 for his comments.
 Cox replied: "I think I should respond in writing, Elliot."
 That night James Neal and Dean's lawyer worked past midnight finalizing John Dean's plea agreement.
 At about 2:30 a.m.
 Neal had the lawyer review with Dean the agreement, including the provision that if any testimony he had already given proved materially false, he could be prosecuted for perjury.
-Neal said that when Dean agreed to the plea deal containing that proviso, he knew that Dean's version of the events was truthful and he also realilzed that "Archibald Cox was in serious trouble with the president."
+Neal said that when Dean agreed to the plea deal containing that proviso, he knew that Dean's version of the events was truthful and he also realized that "Archibald Cox was in serious trouble with the president."